bytespiller/sidplaywx/README.md

 ## Alternatives
 Some alternatives to sidplaywx for playing the SID tunes I've tried and liked are:
-* Windows: foobar2000 + foo_sid plugin
+* Windows: ultraSID, BZR2, Phosphor, foobar2000 + foo_sid plugin
-* Linux: DeaDBeeF player (note: it uses older/no longer maintained libsidplay2)
+* Linux: ultraSID, BZR2, DeaDBeeF player (note: it uses older/no longer maintained libsidplay2)
-* Mac: I don't have a Mac so I haven't tried it, but this looks great: https://github.com/Alexco500/sidplay5
+* Mac: I don't have a Mac so I haven't tried it, but this looks great: https://github.com/Alexco500/sidplay5.
+Also ultraSID is available for Mac as well.

 ## Contributing, ideas, comments, issues
 If you have an idea or a comment, feel free to post it in the [Discussions](https://github.com/bytespiller/sidplaywx/discussions).
 Issues can be reported [here](https://github.com/bytespiller/sidplaywx/issues).
 There is also an email address provided in the application's Help > About box.

+If you intend to submit a PR, please see the [CONTRIBUTING.md](CONTRIBUTING.md) first.

 ## FAQ
 * Where can I get SID tunes?